 Her gender-political work '400 Women' took five years to create and addressed issues of mortality and the capacity of art to imagine the dead, sexual violence and trauma.
 Challenger’s central aim was to re-personalise the individual from the statistic.
 The ‘400’ exhibition opened in 2010 at a site-specific space in East London and the installation went on to feature on BBC 2’s Review Show, Mexico TV, Nieuwsuur in the Netherlands and continues to be written about internationally.

 Between 2012-13 she was in residence at Beaconsfield Gallery in Vauxhall where she developed the installation 'Monoculture'.
 The work explored the 'selfie' portrait, sexuality and self-representation in an age of social media tying it to the effects of cultural homogeneity.
 She drew parallels with the hidden controls imposed on a so-called free environment like the Internet by conflating these ideas with 'cash crops' and CCD (colony collapse disorder) in bee colonies.
 This work was recommended by the Contemporary Art Society and described in the New Scientist as 'mesmerising and horrifying in equal measure'.
 It was shown again with the Edinburgh Art Festival in 2014 and included a new performance work ‘Twitter Chorus’.
+She returned to Beaconsfield as Associate Artist between 2024-25.

-Twitter Chorus' was a further development of the ideas behind 'Monoculture', voiced for the first time in England in 2015 at the Southbank Centre for Web We Want.
-It has subsequently been performed at the New Hall Art Collection, MEC, Cambridge University with renowned anarchic performance group Gaggle and Fabrica, Brighton.
+‘Twitter Chorus' was a further development of the ideas behind 'Monoculture', voiced for the first time in England in 2015 at the Southbank Centre for Web We Want.
+It has subsequently been performed at the New Hall Art Collection, MEC, Cambridge University with renowned anarchic performance group Gaggle and in Fabrica, Brighton with the Festival diep~haven.
 In March 2016 this work was commissioned and staged on a large scale as part of the Chorus Festival, Southbank Centre, with hundreds of voices from multiple choirs.

-Between 2016 and 2021 she was a supported artist at Summerhall in Edinburgh where she created various works - ‘HYPER BOWL developed and shown for their vis art festival programme 2016, and written up in the Times as 'the paramount, walk-in art for the age of Trump'.
+Between 2016 and 2021 she was a supported artist at Summerhall in Edinburgh where she created various works - ‘HYPER BOWL’ developed and shown for their vis art festival programme 2016, and written up in the Times as 'the paramount, walk-in art for the age of Trump'.
 Then, in 2018, she curated her first exhibition which sprang from her previous association with 'Pussy Riot'.
 It aimed to be a celebration of visual artists’ ability and capacity for protest.
-The Free The Pussy!’ exhibition was mostly made up of archive work from 2012 when the 'Riot' sent out a call to arms to the creative community.
+The ‘Free The Pussy!’ exhibition was mostly made up of archive work from 2012 when the 'Riot' sent out a call to arms to the creative community.
 Some of this work was also featured in the Rough Trade book 'Let's Start a Pussy Riot'.
 Artists included in the exhibition - No Bra, Judy Chicago, Tamsyn Challenger, Billy Chyldish, Gaggle, Gera (Nadya Tolokonnikova’s daughter), The Gluts, Hayley Newman, Yoko Ono, Miss Pokeno, Pussy Riot, Jamie Reid, John Keane, Layla Sailor, Wendy Saunders, Carolee Schneemann and Voina.
 Upon opening, it went to the top of the Guardian's Top 5 National Exhibitions list and stayed in the line up for three weeks.
 It was featured on BBC Scotland with the Pussy Riot collective and BBC Edinburgh Nights.
 Interviews appeared in Studio International, LA Review of Books, The List, The National, The Scotsman and others.

 Challenger’s work has been documented in various journals and publications including the Beaconsfield History 'Chronic Epoch' and the protest book 'Let's Start a Pussy Riot' .
-The latter was published in 2013 by Rough Trade Records in collaboration with 'Pussy Riot' and four London-based feminist collectives to raise funds for the trial of ‘Pussy Riot’ members in Russia.
+The latter was published in 2013 by Rough Trade in collaboration with 'Pussy Riot' and four London-based feminist collectives to raise funds for the trial of ‘Pussy Riot’ members in Russia.

 In 2022 the sculpture ‘Ducking Stool’ made for the ‘Let’s Start a Pussy Riot’ book went on permanent loan at Tremenheere Sculpture Gardens in Cornwall.